mordachai/daggerheart-loot-rolls/README.md

 ## Recommended

 Install [Daggerheart Extra Content](https://github.com/brunocalado/daggerheart-extra-content).
 It provides ready-to-use Loot and Consumables tables.
-No import needed, only the module installed.
+No import needed, only the module installed and active.

 In the module settings you can paste any table UUID from any compendium and it should work fine.